 How much do you actually need?

-Trust me, there is no hard and fast rule as in how much emergency fund is sufficient.
+Trust me, there is no hard and fast rule as to how much is sufficient for your emergency fund.
 It all depends on your income, expenses, lifestyle, needs, and stuff like that.

 The bigger you got, the better position you’re in.

-Industry experts suggest that you keep aside at least 3-6 months living expenses as an emergency funds.
-And I believe it’s pretty decent as if life throws the ugliest surprises (such as a job loss), you’ll be better prepared to deal with those.
+Industry experts suggest that you keep aside at least 3-6 months of living expenses as emergency funds.
+And I believe it’s pretty decent as if life throws the ugliest surprises. (such as a job loss) You’ll be better prepared to deal with those.

 But if you’ve been a non-saver so far, snowballing such a figure seems to be quite intimidating.